Bersiap: Allied occupation

-The Netherlands, however, was critically weakened from World War II in Europe and did not return as a significant military force until early 1946.
+The Netherlands was critically weakened from World War II in Europe and did not return as a significant military force until early 1946.
 The Japanese and members of the Allied forces reluctantly agreed to act as caretakers.
 As US forces were focusing on the Japanese home islands, the archipelago was put under the jurisdiction of British Admiral Earl Louis Mountbatten, the Supreme Allied Commander, South East Asia Command.
-Allied enclaves already existed in Kalimantan (Indonesian Borneo), Morotai (Maluku) and parts of Irian Jaya; Dutch administrators had already returned to these areas.
+Allied enclaves already existed in Kalimantan (Indonesian Borneo), Morotai (Maluku), and parts of Irian Jaya; Dutch administrators had already returned to these areas.
 In the Japanese navy areas, the arrival of Allied troops quickly prevented revolutionary activities where Australian troops, followed by Dutch troops and administrators, took the Japanese surrender (except for Bali and Lombok).
 Due to the lack of strong resistance, two Australian Army divisions succeeded in occupying eastern Indonesia.

 The British-led South East Asia Command was charged with restoring order and civilian government in Java.
 The Dutch took this to mean pre-war colonial administration and continued to claim sovereignty over Indonesia.
 Because the Dutch London-based government-in-exile were allied to the British, they expected the return of their colony, and the Japanese and members of the Allied Forces reluctantly fulfilled this promise.
-Before August 24 the Van Mook-MacArthur Civil Affairs Agreement was still in effect.
+Before 24 August the Van Mook–MacArthur Civil Affairs Agreement was still in effect.
 The key provision of this agreement was that areas recaptured by Allied troops would revert to Dutch rule via the Netherlands Indies Civil Administration (NICA).
-After the Anglo–Dutch Civil Affairs Agreement was formally signed the agreement was taken over by the British.
+After the Anglo–Dutch Civil Affairs Agreement was formally signed the agreement was accepted by the British.
 On 2 September, it was decided the agreement would apply to all areas of the Dutch East Indies occupied by British forces.
 British Commonwealth troops did not, however, land on Java to accept the Japanese surrender until late September 1945.
-Lord Mountbatten's immediate tasks included the repatriation of some 300,000 Japanese, and freeing prisoners of war.
-He did not want, nor did he have the resources, to commit his troops to a long struggle to regain Indonesia for the Dutch.
+Lord Mountbatten's immediate tasks included the repatriation of some 300,000 Japanese and the freeing of prisoners of war.
+He neither wanted nor had the resources to commit his troops to a long struggle to recapture Indonesia for the Dutch.
 The first British troops reached Jakarta in late September 1945, and arrived in the cities of Medan (North Sumatra), Padang (West Sumatra), Palembang (South Sumatra), Semarang (Central Java) and Surabaya (East Java) in October.
-In an attempt to avoid clashes with Indonesians, the British commander Lieutenant General Sir Philip Christison, diverted soldiers of the former Dutch colonial army to eastern Indonesia, where Dutch reoccupation was proceeding smoothly.
-Tensions mounted as Allied troops entered Java and Sumatra; clashes broke out between Republicans and their perceived enemies, namely Dutch prisoners, Dutch colonial troops (KNIL), Chinese, Eurasians and Japanese.
+In an attempt to avoid clashes with Indonesians, the British commander, Lieutenant General Sir Philip Christison, diverted soldiers of the former Dutch colonial army to eastern Indonesia, where Dutch reoccupation was proceeding smoothly.
+Tensions mounted as Allied troops entered Java and Sumatra; clashes broke out between Republicans and their perceived enemies, namely Dutch prisoners, Dutch colonial troops (KNIL), Chinese, Eurasians, and Japanese.